Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Game Detection.md

 ![Fallout 4 in the Xbox app with the "Enable Mods" button visible beneath the "Play" button](https://user-images.githubusercontent.com/31670524/169086586-a795ff73-4fe7-49aa-8a00-e8a5c5e79595.jpg)

 ## Extract the ID from the appmanifest.xml
 Once you have mods enabled, you'll be able to open the mods folder either from within on the Xbox app or by finding the game folder under `C:\Program Files\ModifiableWindowsApps`.
-Inside the game folder you're looking for an `appmanifest.xml` file similar to the example below.
+Inside the game folder you're looking for an `appxmanifest.xml` file similar to the example below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>